US scraps deployment of 4,000 troops to Poland

 Sign up now: Get ST's newsletters delivered to your inbox

-May 14 - The Pentagon has canceled plans to temporarily deploy 4,000 U.S.-based troops to Poland, two U.S. officials said, a surprise decision that renews questions about President Donald Trump's expected troop cuts in Europe.
+WASHINGTON - The Pentagon has canceled plans to temporarily deploy 4,000 US-based troops to Poland, two US officials said, a surprise decision that renews questions about President Donald Trump’s expected troop cuts in Europe.

 A Pentagon spokesperson declined comment, a lawmaker said the decision had not yet been notified to Congress, and no formal announcement has been made.

-The decision, first reported by Army Times, came just two weeks after the Pentagon announced it was withdrawing 5,000 troops from NATO ally Germany, in part due to a widening rift over the Iran war between President Donald Trump and Europe.
+The decision, first reported by Army Times, came just two weeks after the Pentagon announced it was withdrawing 5,000 troops from NATO ally Germany, in part due to a widening rift over the Iran war between Mr Trump and Europe.

+The Pentagon has not yet detailed how it envisions future troop laydowns across the continent.

-Trump has also been angered that European allies did not join the U.S. war against Iran, and sparred with German Chancellor Friedrich Merz, who last month said Iranians were humiliating the U.S. in negotiations.
+Mr Trump has also been angered that European allies did not join the US war against Iran, and sparred with German Chancellor Friedrich Merz, who last month said Iranians were humiliating the US in negotiations.

 Senator Jeanne Shaheen, a Democrat who sits on the Senate Armed Services Committee, told reporters the Poland decision appeared to be a surprise.